Mindfully Overcome Anxiety, Depression, and Stress.

 Is it more healthy to have flexible or rigid muscles?
 It doesn’t take much thought to answer that question.
 Imagine life with muscles that were inflexible and unable to move and stretch according to life’s physical challenges.
 That would be a pretty difficult life!

 Similarly, having a psychologically inflexible approach to life’s emotional challenges tends to lead to all sorts of difficulties.
-The goal of therapy, in my opinion, is learning to be more psychologically flexible.
+The goal of therapy, in my opinion, is learning to be more mindful and psychologically flexible.

 What is Psychological Flexibility?